broacademy/HTML-course-2/lesson-2.md

    [Text for the site](lesson-2-homeworks/macarons/text.doc) [Images for the site](lesson-2-homeworks/macarons/img)

-5. Make semantic markup for the highlighted blocks of the layout:
+5. Make semantic markup for the highlighted blocks of the [template](https://www.figma.com/design/9ncwdLjIIzY9E1UtQDZ1WA/Binabox-Template?node-id=0-1&t=pf473VwoCWsFQ5t6-0):

-   - Home page (exclude the subscribe block in the page footer) - index.html
+   - Home page (exclude the subscribtion block in the page footer) - index.html
    - Catalog page (exclude the filter block on the left) - catalog.html
    - Item page (exclude the reply block) - catalog-item.html